Businesses

 Prevention is significantly cheaper than dispute resolution.
 These steps apply to any Indian business accepting international card payments.

-- Step 3: Document every delivery formally.
+• Step 3: Document every delivery formally.
 Send a delivery confirmation email for each milestone.
-State the date, what was delivered, and request written acknowledgement.
+State the date, what was delivered, and request a written acknowledgement.
 Keep this email chain as a record.

-- Step 4: Get written sign-off on every deliverable.
+• Step 4: Get written sign-off on every deliverable.
 A WhatsApp "looks good" is not sufficient.
-You need a dated email or document where the client explicitly approves the work.
+You need a dated email or document that explicitly approves the work.
 That approval is the strongest evidence in a "not as described" dispute.

-- Step 6: Avoid accepting credit cards for transactions above ₹1.7 lakh (~$2,000).
-The risk-to-reward ratio for credit card acceptance deteriorates sharply at larger transaction values.
+• Step 6: Consider avoiding credit cards for transactions above ₹1.7 lakh (~$2,000).
+The risk-to-reward ratio for credit card acceptance rises sharply at higher transaction values — though some mature B2B businesses manage this with additional controls, such as 3DS authentication and underwriting.
+For most Indian exporters without those systems in place, the exposure is not worth it.
 For high-value B2B work, propose wire transfer or direct bank transfer at the contract stage.

 What to do when a chargeback hits